pcapriotti/optparse-applicative/README.md

 succeeds, and correctly identifies `"file"` as an unambiguous prefix of the `filename` option.

 Option disambiguation is *off* by default.
-To enable it, provide the `disambiguate` modifier to the `prefs` builder, and pass the resulting preferences to one of the parser runners that take an `ParserPrefs` parameter, like `customExecParser`.
+To enable it, use the `disambiguate` `PrefsMod` modifier as described above.

 Here is a minimal example: